joesan/joesan-me/content/posts/misc/blogger-to-gh-pages.md

 I have been documenting so far with Blogger.
 Recently I started to do some Robotics projects with ROS.
 As I was doing it, I was looking for ways to get all what
 I do be documented.
 I know Github offers [GH Pages](https://pages.github.com/), but I was a bit reluctant to try it out.
-So for the [Navo project](https://navo-org.github.io/navo-docs/), I decided the GH Pages will be my source for a documentation, hence I decided to give it a try.
+So for the [Navo project](https://navo-org.github.io/navo-docs/), I decided the GH Pages will be the source for my documentation, hence I decided to give it a try.
 Honestly, I was not disappointed!

 I have been documenting all what I have been doing for the [Navo project](https://navo-org.github.io/navo-docs/) with GH Pages and a Jekyll theme.
 It did not stuck my mind until a day ago that why not I move my personal blogging content as well from Blogger to GH Pages?
 I took the plunge and started to explore on